MitchGianoni/checking_credit_cards/README.md

 # checking_credit_cards
-app to check validity of credit cards
+app to check validity of credit card types and numbers